mirfana23/trashinator-SAP/README.md

 our project introduction ( please help me to fill this!)

 ## Repository Structure
-This is the general structure of oyur repository
+This is the general structure of our repository

     .
     ├── AI                         # folder for the AI implementation code